Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 Any runner not willing to comply with race- and /or public regulations and instructions from race officials will have to cover themselves all cost in case of damage or recovery patrols.

-Physical Therapists (For 80km event entrants only) and other medical personnel will be present in Wicklow at the finish area to assist runners at their arrival.
-Access to the “medical area” is only for runners wearing their bracelet/bib.
+Medical personnel will be present in Wicklow at the finish area to assist runners at their arrival.
+Access to the “medical area” is only for runners wearing their race bib.

 "Mobile" control zones of have been set up at several points along the course.
 Their position is not communicated by the organisation and the means of control will be specified to the participants during the pre-race briefing.